mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 *q;                     // 5
 ```

-If we want to create a pointer to a pointer we use extra '*', for the declaration the number of '*' must be equal to the length of pointers (including this one), in the same fashion we must use the same number of '*' for dereferencing.
+If we want to create a pointer to a pointer, we use extra '*'.
+For the declaration, the number of '*' must be equal to the length of pointers (including this one).
+In the same fashion, we must use the same number of '*' for dereferencing.

 ```cpp
 int oranges = 5;        // value: 5,     address: 0x000